Accessing hosts¶

 For more detailed instructions visit https://www.ssh.com/ssh/copy-id

-For the lowly Windows clients
+For the Windows clients

 Follow the Installation instructions for Windows here: https://www.ssh.com/ssh/putty/download